nogibjj/ids706_individualproject3_ll442/README.md

 ## Automated Trigger
 To set up automated trigger for the notebook on Azure Databricks,

-1. create a new workflow under the workflow section of the workspace
+1. Create a new workflow under the workflow section of the workspace

 2. Change the trigger setting to ensure automatic trigger